100 Vintage Home Hacks That Are Still Brilliant Today

 Here’s how to make inexpensive identification tags that will always stay readable.
 Cut them out of an old aluminum TV dinner or foil pie pan.
 Place each tag on a soft surface and inscribe it using a ball point pen.
 The imprint will last indefinitely.
-Attach them to your plantings or anything else that needs weatherproof, permanent I.D.
+Attach them to your herb or vegetable plantings or anything else that needs weatherproof, permanent I.D.

 Portable Shoe Scraper

 Here’s a quick and simple shoe scraper that’s portable but won’t slide around when you use it.
 Screw a large, stiff-bristle scrub brush to a piece of plywood about 12 in. wide x 16 in. long.
 Your weight on the plywood base keeps it stationary while you scrape each shoe on the scrub brush.
 You can wash the scraper with a hose, and store it out of sight when not using it.